WuphonsReach/blog/_posts/2017/2017-11-18-ksp-CareerStart.markdown

 ---

-I also like to start with 5000 science and 5 million in funds (that requires editing the persistent.sfs file).
+I also like to start with 5000 science and 15 million in funds (that requires editing the persistent.sfs file, or using the mod-F12 cheats menu).

 Here's the section with the current funding level: